phylum-dev/cli/docs/phylum_analyze.md

 # Analyze a Poetry lock file and return the results to the 'sample' project
 $ phylum analyze -p sample poetry.lock

+# Analyze a NuGet lock file using the 'sample' project and 'sGroup' group
+$ phylum analyze -p sample -g sGroup app.csproj

 # Analyze a RubyGems lock file and return a verbose response with only critical malware
 $ phylum analyze --verbose --filter=crit,mal Gemfile.lock